Office of the Registrar

 If a diploma is damaged during delivery, students have a maximum of one full academic

-term to contact the Enrollment Services Center with proof of the damages and request
+term to contact the One-Stop Service Center with proof of the damages and request

 a reorder at no expense; normal order times will still apply.
 After one full academic